 The best things to do to help tennis elbow:

 - Rest the arm to help reduce the inflammation

 - Ice the area that is painful as this will help to reduce the inflammation quicker.
 Remember to not put ice directly on the skin as this can cause an ice burn.

 - Light stretching can be very useful to help realign the fibres.
 This is performed by flexing the wrist and applying light pressure on the back of your hand with the other hand.
-This is done with the arm your arm stretching straight at the elbow (see image).
+This is done with the arm stretched out straight (see image).

 - Light strengthening of the forearm once the acute pain has decreased.

-- If these don’t resolve the problem completely then consulting a health professional is useful such as a chiropractor, physiotherapist or a sports massage therapist.
+- If these don’t resolve the problem completely then consult a health professional such as a chiropractor, physiotherapist or a sports massage therapist.

 Most cases should clear up within 4-6 weeks however if it hasn’t then consulting a professional is advised.

 If you would like to get things checked out properly or if you have any further questions, please feel free to give me a ring at the clinic on 01323 722499.